-A Reasonable Worst Case Development Scenario was developed to assess the possible effects of the Proposed Actions.
-The total development expected to occur by the analysis year of 2033 on the 60 projected development sites identified in the RWCDS under the With-Action condition would consist of approximately 7,713 residential units, 2,475,223 sf of commercial uses, 1,520,405 sf of community facility uses, as well as 5,973 accessory parking spaces.
-The incremental change between the No-Action and With-
+A RWCDS was developed to assess the possible effects of the Proposed Actions.
+The total development expected to occur by the analysis year of 2033 on the 60 projected development sites identified in the

-Action conditions that would result from the Proposed Actions would be a net increase of 7,474 residential units, 1,231,973 sf of commercial space, 1,290,628 sf of community facility space, and 3,765 accessory parking spaces, as well as a net reduction of 405,096 sf of industrial space.
+RWCDS under the With-Action condition would consist of approximately 7,713 residential units, 2,475,223 sf of commercial uses, 1,520,405 sf of community facility uses, as well as 5,973 accessory parking spaces.
+The incremental change between the No-Action and With-Action conditions that would result from the Proposed Actions would be a net increase of 7,474 residential units, 1,231,973 sf of commercial space, 1,290,628 sf of community facility space, and 3,765 accessory parking spaces, as well as a net reduction of 405,096 sf of industrial space.
+The environmental consequences of this growth are the subject of Chapters 2 through 19 of this EIS.